-Steinhart seems to use the same case design for all of their 47mm-sized watches that, while looking great, also has a design flaw that some customers consider a deal-breaker.
+Steinhart seems to use the same case design for all of their 47mm-sized cases that, while looking great, also has a design flaw that some customers consider a deal-breaker.
 With its overall thickness of 16 millimeters that is exacerbated by the deliberate flatness of profile, and the way the spring bars are positioned above the case’s “waistline,” on some wrists the oversized and heavy (150 grams of ill-positioned weight on one’s wrist is nothing to sneeze at) watch may feel awkward.
 Together with the German brand’s official return policy, buying one of these devices without trying first may become an adventure in itself.

 The size of this thing, too, may give a rational person pause: for an overwhelming majority of customers, the Nav.B-Chrono 47 collection is just too big.

-I, for example, have a 21cm (I think it translates to roughly 8 3/8 inches) wrist, which is just slightly above what is considered the average for men, and find any watch that is larger than 45mm in diameter extremely uncomfortable, not only in terms of dead weight, but also in the way it constantly reminds me of its awkward presence.
-So, again, if you have never experienced such a monstrosity on your own wrist, think about a way of test-driving one before committing to this model: after all, at more than $1k, the trinket is fairly expensive and, taking into account its potentially lower than normal resale value, you don’t want to lose a couple of hundred dollars trying to flip it to another poor sucker.
+I, for example, have a 21cm (I think it translates to roughly 8 3/8 inches) wrist, which is just slightly above what is considered the average for men, and find any watch that is larger than 45mm in diameter extremely uncomfortable, not only in terms of deadweight but also in the way it constantly reminds me of its awkward presence.
+So, again, if you have never experienced such a monstrosity on your wrist, think about a way of test-driving one before committing to this model: after all, at more than $1k, the trinket is fairly expensive and, taking into account its potentially lower than normal resale value, you don’t want to lose a couple of hundred dollars trying to flip it to another poor sucker.

-First of all, the “Top” versions are adjusted in five positions (CH “dial up”, FH “dial down”, 6H “crown left”, 9H “crown down”, 3H “crown up”) whereas the “Elabore” version is only regulated to the three most common positions when the watch is lying on its back and on its sides.
+First of all, the “Top” versions are adjusted in five positions (CH “dial up”, FH “dial down”, 6H “crown left”, 9H “crown down”, 3H “crown up”) whereas the “Elabore” version is only regulated to the three most common positions when the watch is lying on its back and its sides.